 From Breath-knocking to Breath-taking: Sanjukta’s Sandakphu Adventure

-I am a Bengali.
-Growing up in Kolkata, I have always heard a lot of good things about Sandakphu.
-But unfortunately, I have never had the chance to go there.
-Yes, I had easy access, I had time, but the opportunity never came.
-And my parents were never very keen on trekking, so every time the option came up in our conversations while planning a family trip, it got dismissed.
+Sanjukta is a Bengali.
+Growing up in Kolkata, she had always heard wonderful things about Sandakphu.
+But unfortunately, she never had the chance to go there.
+Though access was easy and time was never an issue, the opportunity simply never came.
+Her parents were not too keen on trekking, so every time the idea came up during family trip discussions, it was dismissed.

-I settled down in Delhi with my job and grew much further away from the place.
-It was then that my urge to go for the Sandakphu trek elevated.
+After settling down in Delhi for her job, she grew further away from the place.
+That was when her urge to go on the Sandakphu trek grew stronger than ever.

-Last year, me and my friend decided to undertake this adventure on one of our trips to home during Durga Puja.
-His hometown was Kolkata as well, so planning the trip was more convenient.
-We contacted Thrillophilia to book a slot for this trek, and since it was available, we did not delay in confirming the booking.
+Last year, she and her friend decided to finally undertake this adventure during their visit home for Durga Puja.
+Since both hailed from Kolkata, planning the trip was convenient.
+They contacted Thrillophilia to book a slot for the trek, and once confirmed, wasted no time in finalising it.

-It was the peak of November when we went for this trek.
-The cold mountain air was biting our skin, and the winter fog added a sense of mystery to the scenery.
-Our journey was long, and we had been preparing for a good two months.
+It was November, peak winter, when they began their trek.
+The cold mountain air bit into their skin, and the fog added an element of mystery to the landscape.
+Their journey was long, and they had spent two months preparing for it.

 The Exhaustion

-Hoping that all the jogging and breathing exercises would pay off, we set out on the trek from Manebhanjan to Tumling.
-The trail was 11 km long, and some ascents were quite steep.
-But the magical beauty of Singalila National Park cushioned us.
-Our fatigue became our secondary focus, the first being admiring the mountains and the dense forests around us.
+Hoping all their jogging and breathing exercises would pay off, they began the trek from Manebhanjan to Tumling.
+The 11 km trail had steep ascents, but the magical beauty of Singalila National Park cushioned their fatigue.
+The mountains and dense forests kept them spellbound.

 The Rewards